 The Spent Tire Program also provides scrap tire collection for community and river clean-up events.
 Enter The Nature Conservancy of Kentucky.

-“We jumped at the chance to engage the folks at Bridgestone upon learning about the Spent Tire Program,” says Suzanne Crockett the Conservancy’s Major Gifts Manager in Kentucky.
+“We jumped at the chance to engage the folks at Bridgestone upon learning about the Spent Tire Program,” says Amanda Black, the Conservancy’s Donor Relations Manager in Kentucky.
 “We knew they would be a great asset to our annual Clean the Green event.”

 Hamlin and her co-workers were ready when the invitation came.
 In all, the summer 2012 Clean the Green event boasted more than 100 volunteers who handed over 50 tires to the Bridgestone team.

 “We’ll recycle spent tires collected during organized community clean-up events, free of charge,” says Hamlin.